Environmental Management

 Environmental Management Subcommittee

-Members Business units (manufacturing, sales, and design departments), Human Resources and General Affairs Department, Assets Administration Department, Sustainability Promotion Department
+Members Business units (Manufacturing, Sales, and Design departments), Contec Co., Ltd., Production Innovation Division, Human Resources and General Affairs Department, Legal Department, Governance Promotion Department, Assets Administration Department, Sustainability Promotion Department

 Environmental management system certification

 We promote ISO 14001 international standards for environmental management systems certification at all production sites and primary locations in Japan, as well as all main production sites outside Japan.
-All four of our Japan production locations as well as 14 of our non-Japan production locations have been ISO certified.
-67% of our production facilities have obtained certification.
+All four of our Japan production locations as well as 16 of our production locations outside of Japan have been ISO certified.
+80% of our production facilities have obtained certification.

 ISO Certified Locations